2015 WINNER – CHRISTIAN MCCAFFREY (Stanford University)

 McCaffrey by the Numbers

-Christian finished the year with eight touchdowns rushing, five receiving, one on a kick return, one on a punt return and threw two touchdown passes.
-During the regular season, he recorded 200+ all-purpose yards in four games, 300+ all-purpose yards in four games, set a Stanford record with 10 consecutive games of 100+ rushing yards, set a single-game record with 243 rushing yards on 25 carries versus UCLA and was the only player in the FBS to lead his team in both receiving and rushing yards.
+McCaffrey finished the year with eight touchdowns rushing, five receiving, one on a kick return, one on a punt return and threw two touchdown passes.
+During the regular season, he recorded 200+ all-purpose yards in four games, 300+ all-purpose yards in four games, set a Stanford record with 10 consecutive games of 100+ rushing yards, set a single-game record with 243 rushing yards on 25 carries versus UCLA, and was the only player in the FBS to lead his team in both receiving and rushing yards.

-Christian had two career nights in the post season: in the Rose Bowl, he amassed a record 368 all-purpose yards, including a record 75-yard touchdown reception and a 63-yard punt return for a touchdown, and became the first player in the game’s 102-year history to gain more than 100 yards rushing and receiving; in the Pac-12 championship win over USC, he recorded a school record 461 all-purpose yards on 207 rushing, 105 receiving, 120 in kick returns and 29 in punt returns, and accounted for a touchdown rushing, receiving and passing.
+McCaffrey had two career nights in the post season: in the Rose Bowl, he amassed a record 368 all-purpose yards, including a 75-yard touchdown reception and a 63-yard punt return for a touchdown, and became the first player in the game’s 102-year history to gain more than 100 yards rushing and receiving; in the Pac-12 championship win over USC, he recorded a school record 461 all-purpose yards on 207 rushing, 105 receiving, 120 in kick returns and 29 in punt returns, and accounted for a touchdown rushing, receiving, and passing.

 Three defensive stars who provide their teams offensive energy and a workhorse all-purpose offensive back were named finalists for the sixth annual Paul Hornung Award, presented by Texas Roadhouse and given to the most versatile player in major college football.
 The four players – Adoree’ Jackson (Southern Cal), Robert Nkemdiche (Ole Miss), Christian McCaffrey (Stanford) and Jabrill Peppers (Michigan) represented three power conferences: Big Ten, Pac-12 and SEC.